chrisdavies/bunfx/docs/rpc.md

 ## Organizing Endpoints

-Group endpoints into namespaces (modules):
+Group endpoints into namespaces using **namespace re-exports**.
+This pattern is required for LSP "Find References" to work correctly on endpoints:

 ```ts
 // rpc/users.ts